sd2k9/tools/README.md

 --------
 Put a route to a GPS Handheld

-The route is simplified to contain less points on the way
+The route is simplified to contain less track points, and for GPX files waypoints are removed.

 Input can be a Google Maps URL or a GPX file